FIRST-South-Carolina/FIRST-archive/README.md

-# FIRST-archive
+# _FIRST_ Archive

-This repository of game materials from across the history of *FIRST* robotics was started as the official archives are lacking a lot of resources.
+This repository of game materials from across the history of *FIRST* robotics programs was started as the official archives are lacking a lot of resources.

 | Program | Offical *FIRST* Archive link |
 | --- | --- |